A local’s guide to the thrills and spills of East Anglia’s most popular seaside resort

 details of special nights, including Quiz Nights and Pasta & Pizza Eating Contests.

-A relative newcomer to Great Yarmouth seafront, Piccolo Mondo serves an extensive
+CLOSED 2020: A relative newcomer to Great Yarmouth seafront, Piccolo Mondo serves

-menu of freshly cooked pizza, pasta and grilled meat and fish dishes.
-The new owners
+an extensive menu of freshly cooked pizza, pasta and grilled meat and fish dishes.

-have done the place out really nicely; and have an obvious love of Italian cuisinesin
+The new owners have done the place out really nicely; and have an obvious love of

-all its many forms.
-I normally plump for a pasta dash here, despite being a pizza
+Italian cuisinesin all its many forms.
+I normally plump for a pasta dash here, despite

-addict, as the sauces tend to be very rich and flavoursome.
-The place is very family-friendly,
+being a pizza addict, as the sauces tend to be very rich and flavoursome.
+The place

 The Portuguese have brought lots of great things to Yarmouth in recent years and